last authored: Oct 2009, David LaPierre

 tanner 5: adult size and shape of penis, pubic hair to medial thigh

 Thelarche, onset of breast development, is the first stage.
-Asymmetry is common.
+Asymmetry of breast growth is common.

-Menstruation is often at first irregular, and it takes ~18 months for the first 12 periods.
+Menstruation is often at first irregular.
+It often takes 18 months for the first 12 periods to occur.

 tanner 2: small breast bud; sparse labial hair